jxlarrea/ha-bt-proximity/README.md

 You can use this proximity value to setup Automations based on room presence in your home or even place multiple Raspberry Pi Zero W's around your place to triangulate your position.

-For example, you can create a room presence binary sensor based on the sensor proximity value:
+For example, you can create a room presence binary sensor in Home Assistant like this:

-    ```
     binary_sensor:
       - platform: template
         sensors: